 When you complete this course, you will receive a certificate of completion from Udemy.
 However, this is a demanding course and you are asked to demonstrate competence in managing people, teams and processes.
 The instructor believes that you deserve more recognition.
 If you complete the assignments and send a portfolio of completed assignments to the instructor you will be recognized with a Green Belt certification by the Institute for Leadership Excellence; and, the author will send you ebook copies of his three most recent books on coaching, team leadership, and developing lean organization and culture.
 You deserve it!

-Note: this course duplicates much of the material in the instructor's popular Team Leadership course.
-However, there is new material for new managers on employee discipline, communication and conflict resolution.
 In this course the instructor speaks to the needs and experience of newly promoted managers and entrepreneurs.

 I recently received the following message from one of my students who just completed this course: